 - Co-Chairs—high-level leaders representing the public, private, and multilateral sectors, and helping to convene the Leaders Group, identify critical sectoral challenges, and set direction for mission implementation.

-- Leaders Group—institutions showing clear leadership, committing to the Good Food Finance Mission, to C-level participation, setting targets, and working to mobilize through one or more of the Actionable Areas of Innovation.
+- High Ambition Group—institutions showing clear leadership, committing to the Good Food Finance Mission, to C-level participation, setting targets, and working to mobilize through one or more of the Actionable Areas of Innovation.

 - Network Members—the wider community of GFFN participating and observer entities, which will be encouraged to work toward developing targets and joining the Leaders Group.